Interacting Safely with Wildlife in Routt County

 Where to Observe Wildlife in Steamboat

-Truthfully, you’re just as likely to see a moose walking out the front door of your hotel as you are on the side of any hiking trail in Steamboat Springs, but here are a few places to plan adventures in and around Steamboat specifically for trying to spy wildlife.
+Truthfully, you’re just as likely to see a moose hanging out downtown as you are on the side of any hiking trail in Steamboat Springs, but here are a few places to plan adventures in and around Steamboat specifically for trying to spy wildlife.
 Before you go, be sure to stop by the Colorado Parks & Wildlife headquarters for more detailed maps and safety information.

 Rotary Park Boardwalk